Charlotte P. Morris: Early life

 Morris was born in Kosciusko, Mississippi and is African-American.
 She graduated from Jackson State University, where she earned a bachelor's degree in business education.
 She subsequently earned a master's degree from Delta State University, followed by a PhD in education and business management from Kansas State University.

 Career

 Morris taught at Kansas State University and Trenholm State Community College.
 She was an administrator at Mississippi Valley State University.

 Morris joined the Tuskegee Institute in 1984.
 Morris served as the interim president between Benjamin F. Payton and Gilbert L. Rochon in 2010.
 She was interim dean of the Andrew W. Brimmer College of Business and Information Science until 2017, when she began her second term as interim president.
 She was succeeded as president by Lily McNair in 2018.
 On July 26, 2021, Morris was elected ninth president of the university by its board of trustees, effective August 1, 2021.
+Her term ended on June 31, 2024, after which she was succeeded by Mark Brown.